shaheenp/mygreeneyed/families/rosaceae/photinia/photinia.md

 family: Rosaceae
 ---

-*photinia* -- deried from the Greek word *photeinos* meaning "shining," in reference to the shiny leaves of some species
+*Photinia* -- deried from the Greek word *photeinos* meaning "shining," in reference to the shiny leaves of some species

 Native range: SE Asia